hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ```

-We could pass in the userName of the player from the *player_search_results* Snippet, however it's best practice to pass in as little data as possible into the Snippet and make it self-contained.
+We could pass in the userName of the player from the *player_search_results* Snippet.
+However, it's best practice to pass in as little data as possible into the Snippet and make it self-contained.
 This allows re-use of the Snippet in different Dynamic Forms without requiring any changes to be made in the code.

 *15.* Enter the following GSML code into the Handlebars quadrant: